Audi Q3

-The Audi Q3 is a subcompact luxury crossover SUV made by Audi.
-The Q3 has a transverse-mounted front engine, and entered production in 2011.
+The Audi Q3 is a subcompact luxury crossover SUV produced by Audi since 2011.
+The Q3 has a transverse-mounted front engine.
+It was unveiled in April 2007 at the Shanghai motor show.
+A coupe SUV variant has been produced since the second generation, called the Q3 Sportback.

+Since the discontinuation of the Audi A1 and Audi Q2 in 2026, the Q3 is Audi's smallest combustion engine model, alongside the Audi A3.

 First generation (Typ 8U; 2011)

 Concept Vehicle: Audi Cross Coupé quattro (2007)

 Designed by Julian Hoenig in 2006, it was a concept vehicle with Liquid Silver body colour, 20-inch wheels, fabric folding roof, electrically controlled hood, 4-cylinder 2.0 TDI engine rated at 204 PS and 400 Nm, diesel particulate filter and Bluetec emission control system, quattro permanent four-wheel drive system with Haldex clutch, Audi S tronic dual-clutch gearbox, MacPherson strut front axle and a four-link rear axle, Audi drive select system with 3 modes (dynamic, sport, efficiency), MMI control panel with touch pad and dual-view technology, sound system with the prominent extending tweeters.

-The vehicle was unveiled at the Shanghai Motor Show in April, 2007.
+The vehicle was unveiled at the Shanghai Motor Show in April 2007.